 This book focuses on the most commonly used sociological theories in the study of health and illness, illustrating their utility in current examples of empirical research on a wide range of topics.
 The qualitative or quantitative research methods applicable to specific theories are also covered.
 Distinctions between macro and micro-level levels of analysis and the relevance of the agency-structure dichotomy inherent in all theories in sociology are discussed.
 Beginning with classical theory (Durkheim, Weber, and Marx) and the neglected founders (Gilman, Martineau, and DuBois), along with symbolic interaction (Mead, Strauss) and labeling theory (Becker), and poststructuralism and postmodernism (Foucault), coverage is extended to contemporary medical sociology.
 Discussion of the stress process model (Pearlin) is followed by the social construction of gender and race and intersectionality theory (Collins), health lifestyle theory (Cockerham), life course theory (Elder), fundamental cause theory (Link and Phelan), and theories of the medical profession (Freidson), medicalization and biomedicalization (Conrad, Clarke), and social capital (Bourdieu, Putnam, and Lin).

-Chapter 1 The Evolution of Sociological Theory in Medical Sociology
+2. The Origin of Medical Sociology

-Chapter 9 Health Lifestyle Theory
+10. Health Lifestyle Theory

-Chapter 10 Fundamental Cause Theory
+12. Fundamental Cause Theory